bryaneduarr/turbostack/packages/ui/README.md

 ## Configuration

-This application uses shared configurations from the monorepo workspace:
+This application uses shared configurations from the workspace:

 - **ESLint** - Config from [@workspace/eslint](../../config/eslint)
 - **Prettier** - Config from [@workspace/prettier](../../config/prettier/)